Introduction to School Prints

 In 2018 The Hepworth Wakefield commissioned prints from Martin Creed, Jeremy Deller, Anthea Hamilton, Helen Marten, Haroon Mirza and Rose Wylie.

-The primary schools who were given a set of the six prints and participated in art workshops were Flanshaw Junior Infant School, Lawfield Primary School, The Mount Junior Infant School, Snapethorpe Primary School and St. Michael’s Church of England School.
+The primary schools who participated in the project were Flanshaw Junior Infant School, Lawfield Primary School, The Mount Junior Infant School, Snapethorpe Primary School and St. Michael’s Church of England School.

 Selected year 9 Art & Design students from Cathedral Academy took on the role of ‘art ambassadors’, writing interpretations of the artworks and supporting in the delivery of workshops at the primary schools.